IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   The patient has a tablet and installs an application onto that tablet.

--   An application will need to retrieve and update health related data that is stored on a resource server.
+-   An application will need to retrieve and update health related data that is stored on a Resource Server.
 It uses HTTP RESTful transactions for both retrieve and update because HTTP support is integrated into the platform services.

 -   Patients want to configure the application to have access to their data without needing the IT staff at the application vendor and resource vendor to set things up.